w314/notes/javaNotes/javaBasics.md

 - It's automatically allocated and deallocated when the method finishes execution.
 - If this memory is full, Java throws `java.lang.StackOverFlowError`.
 - Access to this memory is fast when compared to heap memory.
-- This memory is threadsafe, as each thread operates in its own stack.
+- This memory is `threadsafe`, as each thread operates in its own stack.

 ### `HEAP`